turingschool/lesson_plans/ruby_01-object_oriented_programming_with_ruby/classes_instances_methods.markdown

 ### Accessing Attribute Values

-Our cubbies now store their own attributes, but how do we access those values?
+Our refrigerators now store their own attributes, but how do we access those values?
 Let's run the file again and try this:

 ```ruby
 refrigerator.brand